pebble-tree/node-foundationdb/README.md

 #### Step 1

 [Install foundationdb](https://www.foundationdb.org/download/).
-If you have a choice, you only need the client library.
+You only need the client library.

 #### Step 2